eyalz800/zpp_bits/README.md

 optimizes out the boolean that the optional object usually keeps, and uses null pointer as an invalid state.

-Serializing a null pointer value in thata case will serialize a zero byte, while non-null values serialize as a single one byte followed by the bytes of the object.
+Serializing a null pointer value in that case will serialize a zero byte, while non-null values serialize as a single one byte followed by the bytes of the object.
 (i.e, serialization is identical to `std::optional<T>`).